 Place the CR2032 battery back in with the positive (+) side facing up.
 It should sit flat without wobbling.
 Line up the back cover and press down until it clicks.
 Give a clockwise twist with the coin to lock it.

-When to Contact Yip Customer Support
+When Should You Contact Yip Customer Support?

 If the beeping persists after adjusting the springs and installing a fresh battery, the issue is probably deeper than a DIY fix can reach.